apache/pulsar/site/docs/1.18/deployment/Kubernetes.md

   --cluster-version=1.6.4
 ```

-By default, the Bookies will be running on all the machines that have locally attached SSD disks.
-In this example, all the machines will have 2 SSDs, but different kind of machines can be added later to the cluster and by using labels, you can control on which machines to start the bookie processes.
+By default, the bookies will be running on all the machines that have locally attached SSD disks.
+In this example, all the machines will have 2 SSDs, but different types of machines can be added to the cluster later.
+You can control which machines host bookie servers using labels.

 Follow the "Connect to the cluster" instructions to open the Kubernetes dashboard in the browser.